Noah Feldman: Legal career

+University Professor Appointment

+In October 2025, Feldman was appointed the Arthur Kingsley Porter University Professor at Harvard University, the highest distinction a faculty member can receive at the University.
+The title of University Professor was created in 1935 to honor individuals whose groundbreaking work crosses the boundaries of multiple disciplines, allowing them to pursue research at any of Harvard's Schools.

+The Arthur Kingsley Porter University Professorship specifically honors a scholar in the humanities.
+Feldman was honored alongside Catherine Dulac (Xander University Professor), Claudia Goldin (Samuel W. Morris University Professor), and Cumrun Vafa (Timken University Professor) in the announcement by President Alan M. Garber.
+Upon receiving the appointment, Feldman stated: "I'm deeply moved by this honor.
+I'm working on a book about the importance of being human in an age of artificial intelligence, so it is especially meaningful to hold a chair associated with humanistic study."

 Writer and author

-Feldman has published 9 nonfiction books and 2 case books.

-They include The Broken Constitution, Divided By God, What We Owe Iraq, Cool War, Scorpions, The Three Lives of James Madison and The Arab Winter.
+Feldman has published ten nonfiction books and two case books including The Broken Constitution, Divided By God, What We Owe Iraq, Cool War, Scorpions, The Three Lives of James Madison and The Arab Winter.
 Reviewing The Arab Winter in The New York Times, Robert F. Worth called Feldman's thesis "bold" and that Feldman "spins out its ramifications in fascinating and persuasive ways."
 Reviewing The Broken Constitution, James Oakes concludes that Feldman ignores "the voluminous historical evidence that would have added some much-needed nuance to his thoroughly unpersuasive analysis."
 He was a contributing writer for The New York Times Magazine from 2005 to 2011.
 Since 2012, he has been a regular columnist for Bloomberg Opinion.
-He also regularly contributes essays to The New York Review of Books about constitutional topics and the Supreme Court.
+He contributes essays to The New York Review of Books about constitutional topics and the Supreme Court.

 Podcast host

-Since 2019, Feldman has been the host of the podcast named Deep Background with Noah Feldman, which is produced by Pushkin Industries.
-Deep Background focuses on the historical, scientific, legal, and cultural context underlying the news, with a focus on power & ethics.
+Since 2019, Feldman has been the host of the podcast Deep Background, which is produced by Pushkin Industries.
+Deep Background focuses on the historical, scientific, legal, and cultural context underlying the news, with a focus on power and ethics.
 He has interviewed Malcolm Gladwell, Laurie R. Santos, and Marc Lipsitch, among others.